tocz9es/javascript30-notes/notes/03-CSS-Variables.md

 # CSS Variables

-## Target
+## Goal

 1. Create proper CSS varibles, and replace the static rules with
-1. Using JavaScript to control CSS variables
+2. Using JavaScript to control CSS variables

 ## Concepts